 G.S.
 143B-853 allows for a 2-year funding cycle for programs that meet the requirements of the statute and have been awarded funds in a prior funding cycle.
 Indicate below if the JCPC plans to allow for a 1-year or 2-year funding cycle.

-1-Year Funding: FY 2024-2025 membership A. Have the members of the Juvenile Crime Prevention Council been appointed by county commissioners?
-Yes B. Are members appointed for two-year terms and are those terms staggered?
-Yes C. Is membership reflective of social-economic and racial diversity of the community?
-Yes D. Does the membership of the Juvenile Crime Prevention Council reflect the required positions as provided by N.C.G.S. §143B-846?
-No If not, which positions are vacant and why? #4 District Attorney or designee- Cannot get anyone to attend in this position. #14 Juvenile Defense Attorney- Cannot get anyone to attend in this position. #19 Representative/Parks and Rec-Cannot get anyone to attend in this position Organization A. Does the JCPC have written Bylaws?
-Yes B. Bylaws are On file C. Bylaws contain Conflict of Interest section per JCPC policy and procedure.
-Yes D. Does the JCPC have written policies and procedures for funding and review?
-Yes E. These policies and procedures On file F. Does the JCPC have officers and are they elected annually?
-Yes Meetings A. JCPC meetings are considered open and public notice of meetings is provided.
-Yes B. Is a quorum defined as the majority of membership and required to be present in order to conduct business at JCPC meetings?
-Yes C. Does the JCPC meet six (6) times a year at a minimum?
-Yes
+1-Year Funding: FY 2024-2025

+Membership Membership Α .
+Have the members of the Juvenile Crime Prevention Council been appointed by county commissioners?
+Yes В .
+Are members appointed for two-year terms and are those terms staggered?
+Yes С s.
+Is membership reflective of social-economic and racial diversity of the community?
+Yes D Does the membership of the Juvenile Crime Prevention Council reflect the required positions as provided by N.C.G.S. §143B-846?
+No lf not, which positions are vacant and why? #4 District Attorney or designee- Cannot get anyone to attend in this position. #14 Juvenile Defense Attorney- Cannot get anyone to attend in this position. #19 Representative/Parks and Rec-Cannot get anyone to attend in this position Organization A. .
+Does the JCPC have written Bylaws?
+Yes .
+Bylaws are On file C. .
+Bylaws contain Conflict of Interest section per JCPC policy and procedure.
+Yes D. .
+Does the JCPC have written policies and procedures for funding and review?
+Yes These policies and procedures On file F. Does the JCPC have officers and are they elected annually?
+Yes 165 Meetings A. JCPC meetings are considered open and public notice of meetings is provided.
+Yes В. Is a quorum defined as the majority of membership and required to be present in order to conduct business at 100 JCPC meetings?
+Yes C, Does the JCPC meet six (6) times a year at a minimum?
+Yes Are minutes taken at all official meetings?
+Yes E. Are minutes distributed prior to or during subsequent meetings?
+Yes ٨ Planning Planning Α. Does the JCPC conduct a blennial planning process which includes a needs assessment, monitoring of programs and funding allocation process?
+R Is this Riennial Plan procented to the Board of Country Countr Yes c.
+Is this Biennial Plan presented to the Board of County Commissioners and to DPS?
+Yes ٠.
+Is the Funding Plan approved by the full council and submitted to Commissioners for their approval?
+Yes Public Awareness A. Does the JCPC communicate the availability of funds to all public and private non-profit agencies which serve children or their families and to other interested community members?
+Vaa ☑RFP, Distribution List, and Advertisement attached Yes B. Does the JCPC complete a blennial needs assessment and make that information available to agencies which serve children or their families, and to interested community members?
+Yes No. Oc.
+10 The Control of the Contro А No Overdue Tax Debt As recipient of the county DRS ICRC election does the County and the County DRS ICRC election does the County DRS ICRC ele As recipient of the county DPS JCPC allocation, does the County certify that it has no overdue tax debts, as For m JCPC/OP 002 (a) Juvenile Crime Prevention Council Certification Application m structure last revised June 2024 Yes